-Patient testing whilst on a DOAC is contraindicated and needs to be referred to shc-tr.haemenguiries@nhs.net.
+Patient testing whilst on a DOAC is contraindicated and needs to be referred to shc-tr.haemenquiries@nhs.net.

-A serum sample (gold top tube) should be also sent for Anticardiolipin antibodies.
+A serum sample (gold top tube) should be also sent for Anticardiolipin and Anti-beta2-glycoprotein1 antibodies.

 Cell marker tests

 Immunophenotyping, and T-cell subset analysis for HIV positive patients, are sent to the Regional Immunology Laboratory in Southampton.
 Please liaise with the consultant Haematologists so that an appropriate panel of markers is tested, depending on clinical history.
 Interpretation is always provided on the report.